 WWC Compliance Audits and Fines

 The NSW Office of the Children’s Guardian is authorised to conduct audits on organisations for compliance with the WWC Check.
-Failure to comply can result in significant Government fines, including an $11,000 fine for clubs found to be non-compliant and non-compliance report to NSW Police.
-It is a requirement of Football NSW that all clubs, associations and referee branches and all persons who are required to comply with the WWC Check are compliant.
-Football NSW reserves the right to conduct WWC compliance audits on any club, association, branch or referee branch affiliated to FNSW and/or covered by FNSW insurances.
+Failure to comply by obtaining WWC Numbers from workers and volunteers in child related roles, verifying all WWC Numbers obtained and keeping a record of verifications, can result in significant Government fines (up to $11,000) and a non-compliance notification to NSW Police.
+It is a requirement of FNSW that all clubs, associations and referee branches are compliant with the WWCC and the FNSW Working with Children Check Policy.
+FNSW reserves the right to conduct WWC compliance audits on any club, association, branch, centre or referee branch affiliated to FNSW and covered by FNSW insurances.